evertonbin/disaster-response/README.md

     - To run ML pipeline that trains classifier and saves the model:
         `python models/train_classifier.py data/DisasterResponse.db models/nb_classifier.pkl`

-2. Uncomment lines 235 to 238 in the run.py (app's directory) file and run the following command in the app's directory to run the web app on your local computer:
+2. Type the following command in the app's directory to run the web app on your local computer:
     `python run.py`

 3. Go to http://0.0.0.0:3001/ or http://localhost:3001/